smswithoutborders/RelaySMS-Builds/README.md

 **Note** When configuring the backend,

-- Set mysql host to `127.0.0.1` so that it can communicate with the host system database. `localhost` will not work
+- Set mysql host to `127.0.0.1` so that it can communicate with the host system database over tcp. `localhost` will not work
 - Set custom platform paths to point to `./custom_platforms/<platform name>` folder which will be created in the backend container at build time.

 ```bash